nansencenter/NEDAS/docs/source/config_file.rst

        (applies increments to produce posterior state).

        Alignment-based updators are selected via

        ``updator_def.type`` and further configured

        through ``updator_def.config_file``.

+       ``type`` can also be a per-iteration dict, same

+       convention as ``assimilator_def.type`` above --

+       if given as a plain string instead, the last outer-loop

+       iteration always finalizes with ``additive`` regardless

+       (historical behavior, preserved for old configs).
      - See ``NEDAS/config/default.yml``
    * - ``covariance_def``
      - Covariance configuration dictionary.